-This half term we will focus on the story 'Elf Road'.
-Through story mapping and oral retelling we will learn the story and identify the features needed to write our own setting descriptions.
-We are excited to be making weekly visits to our school library again this half term; library books chosen should be taken home each night and also kept on desks throughout the school day to promote wider reading for pleasure.
+This half term we will focus on the story 'How the Stars Came to Be'.
+As part of this unit, we will learn how to write playscripts and our own 'pourquoi' stories.
+The children are enjoying choosing a library book each week; library books chosen should be taken home each night and also kept on desks throughout the school day to promote wider reading for pleasure.
 To help build your child's fluency and confidence in reading, please read with them at least 4 times a week using their scheme book or library book and sign their reading record.
 We continue to reward good reading habits with books and bookmarks.
 Please also continue to practise your 30 half termly spellings on a regular basis.

 This half term we will be learning about forces.
 We will be learning about how magnets react to each other and investigating which materials are attracted to a magnet.
 We will also investigate whether the force of magnetism can be blocked.
 We will be learning about friction and testing out which surfaces create the most friction during our toy car experiment.

 In Geography this half term we will be continuing to investigate how and why our local area is changing.
 We will be using maps, atlases, globes and digital/computer mapping to take a closer look at different types of housing in Amble.